The Tale of Little Pig Robinson: Composition history

 Potter began writing The Tale of Little Pig Robinson in 1893 after a holiday to Falmouth and other coastal towns, in particular Hastings where she gained inspiration from the landscape.
 Pig Robinson was written as a prequel to Edward Lear's poem "The Owl and the Pussycat", which Potter would illustrate in 1897.
 Potter also used elements of Daniel Defoe's Robinson Crusoe and her own stories about her pet pigs.
 While writing The Tale of Little Pig Robinson, Potter drew some of her first drawings in her journal, including character sketches and literary portraits.
 The book was initially rejected by the publisher Frederick Warne & Co. due to its length and lack of illustrations—a result of the story's division into chapters.
 The story was first published in September 1930 in Britain by Frederick Warne & Co. and in America by David McKay Publications after both companies encouraged her to release a new book in 1929.
 After receiving the request, Potter revised the manuscript and illustrations for the publication, but her story faced delays due to Potter having a case of bronchitis.
 When the book was finally published, it was much more popular in Britain than America and required several reprints to meet demand.
 Potter took the income from the sales of The Tale of Little Pig Robinson to purchase the Monk Conniston Estate as an investment.

 Critical response

-The Tale of Little Pig Robinson has been called a conventional narrative when compared to some of Potter's latter literary efforts lacking the concentrated intensity of her other writing.
-Due to the book being illustrated after Potter wrote it, the story has been criticized for being unnecessarily long.
+The Tale of Little Pig Robinson has been called a conventional narrative when compared to some of Potter's latter literary efforts, lacking the concentrated intensity of her other writing.
+Due to the book being illustrated after Potter wrote it, the story has been criticised for being unnecessarily long.
 The elements of social criticism in the text have been seen to contrast against the humorous nature of the book.

 Adaptations

 A 1990 British television movie adaptation of The Tale of Little Pig Robinson was produced by Dreamscape Company.
-The adaptation was directed by Alan Bridges and starred Timothy Spall as Pig Robinson, with Dawn French and Jennifer Saunders as aunts Porcas and Dorcas respectively, Edward Fox as the ship's captain, Barnabas Butcher, and Toyah Wilcox as the ship's cat.
+The adaptation was directed by Alan Bridges and starred Timothy Spall as Pig Robinson, with Dawn French and Jennifer Saunders as aunts Porcas and Dorcas respectively, Edward Fox as the ship's captain, Barnabas Butcher, and Toyah Willcox as the ship's cat.